Marcão (footballer, born 1972): Coaching career

 Immediately after retiring Marcão took up coaching, being named head coach of his last club Bangu.
 He was sacked on 30 January 2012, and was appointed at the helm of Bonsucesso on 14 February.

 On 26 April 2012, Marcão was announced as the new head coach of Ríver, but was sacked with a month in charge.
 On 12 December of the following year, he returned to Fluminense as an assistant coach.

 In March 2016, Marcão was named interim head coach of Flu after the dismissal of Eduardo Baptista.
 He returned to his previous role after the arrival of Levir Culpi, but was again interim after the latter was sacked in November.

 Marcão was dismissed from Fluminense on 7 January 2017, and returned to Bangu on 12 July 2018, as a football coordinator.
 The following 24 June, he returned to his role as an assistant coach, again at Fluminense.

 Marcão was interim at Flu for two spells after the departures of Fernando Diniz and Oswaldo de Oliveira.
 On 4 October 2019, he was definitely appointed head coach until the end of the year.

 Marcão returned to the assistant role for the 2020 season, but took over the first team on 7 December of that year after Odair Hellmann left the club.
 He returned to his assistant role on 26 February 2021, after the appointment of Roger Machado as head coach.

 On 21 August 2021, Marcão was again named head coach until the end of the season, after Roger was sacked.
 He returned to his previous assistant role on 15 December, after Abel Braga was hired by the club.

 On 24 June 2024, Marcão was again an interim at Flu, after the dismissal of Fernando Diniz.
 Back to his assistant role after the arrival of Mano Menezes, he again became an interim on 30 March 2025.

-Marcão returned to an assistant role after Renato Gaúcho became the head coach, before again becoming an interim on 24 September 2025.
+Marcão returned to an assistant role after Renato Gaúcho became the head coach, before again becoming an interim on 13 August 2026, after Luis Zubeldía was dismissed.